Facelift in Brazil: Deep Plane planning for U.S. patients

 One of my patients' biggest concerns is the postoperative period.
 Drains, prolonged swelling, risk of bruising.
 I completely understand.
 That's why I incorporated into my technique the hemostatic mesh developed by plastic surgeons André and Luiz Auersvald from Curitiba.

-The technique consists of transfixing stitches with nylon suture that pass through the skin and the SMAS-platysma, creating a mesh that eliminates the dead space where blood and fluids could accumulate.
-The result is three extraordinary benefits:
+The technique uses temporary transfixing sutures that pass through the skin and deeper tissues, creating a mesh that helps reduce dead space where blood and fluids could accumulate.
+The potential benefits are:

 Why this matters to you